Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     - `After Step Execution`: Once a transition to another step has been selected and the current step starts deactivating, the behavior is invoked.
     - `Before and After Step Execution`: Execution at activation and deactivation of a step.

-- #### Is blocking
+- #### Wait for completion

-    By default, a behavior is blocking the transition to another step while the behavior is executing.
-If you want to skip a behavior's execution when a transition to another step is happening (e. g. when all conditions of one transition are met), you can uncheck this option.
+    By default, the step waits for the audio file to finish.
+If you want the step to interrupt the audio in case the trainee completes the condition(s), uncheck this option.

-    In this case the unchecked `Is blocking` option means that the audio clip will be interrupted or not even started when a transition to another step is happening.
+    Note: this might lead to an audio file not even being started.

+### Location of this behavior (for developers):

+    This behavior is part of the [Basic-Conditions-And-Behaviors](https://github.com/Innoactive/Basic-Conditions-And-Behaviors) component.

 ------

 ## Audio/Play TextToSpeech Audio

-This behavior is part of the TextToSpeech Component.
-The Innoactive Base Template provides it by default.

 ### Description

-The `Play TextToSpeech Audio` behavior plays speech audio clips generated from text.
-The behavior can convert localized text into speech by fetching values from `.json` files using the provided localization keys.
-If either the key in `Localization Key` does not exist or the text field is empty, the text entered into the `Default text` field will be used.
+This behavior reads digital text aloud.
+The behavior can convert localized text into speech by fetching values from the localisation files (.json) using the provided localization keys.
+If the key in `Localization Key` does not exist or the text field is empty, the text entered into the `Default text` field will be used.

+### Application Example

+- You want to give your trainees an audio instruction of what they need to accomplish in their training.
+- You train the same process in multiple countries requiring instructions in multiple languages.

 ### Configuration

+The default language is set to ‘English’.
+Consult [the Text-to-Speech documentation](https://developers.innoactive.de/documentation/creator/v2.8.0/articles/developer/12-text-to-speech.html) to learn how to configure the Text-to-Speech Engine (TTS).

 - #### Localization key

-    If you use localization files for your project, you can write the localization key for the corresponding text that you want to hear into this text field.
-If you do not use localization files, leave this text field empty and use the `Default text` field.
+    Use this if there are localization files (JSON) for preferred languages in your project which contains a key-value mapping for various file paths or string values.

+    Leave this field empty and use the `Default text` below if you want a text-to-speech engine to read your typed text.

     ##### Example